joakim/kay/ideas.md

 # Ideas

-Not all ideas are my own, obviously.
-Some are more wild than others (the wildest ones are probably mine).
+Not all ideas are my own.
+Some are more wild than others.
+The wildest ones are probably mine.

 ### Trees